gtshepard/gtshepard/README.md

-# Hi there 👋
+# Hi there 👋 Im Garrison!
- Im Garrison!

 ## 👨‍💻 About Me
   - Bacholers in Computer Science from CUNY Hunter College 🧪💻
-  - love Pyhton and Golang
+  - Love Pyhton and Golang
   - Interested in Systems Programming
   - Searching For Full Time Software Engineering Positions